A recruiter is angry at job boards.

 The scenario that Cox suggests, is that using multiple, large-scale hiring platforms to recruit means those candidates who apply there may be persuaded to register, create profiles, and be recruited by your competitors.

-It’s not just giant, generalist job boards that are adding recruiting to the services they offer (or joining forces with them), but smaller, niche job boards too.
+It’s not just giant, generalist job boards that are adding recruiting to the services they offer, but smaller, niche job boards too.
 If you’re a job board that has established relationships with employers and candidates, knowledge of and experience in your industry, offering recruiting services isn’t a huge stretch.
 Offering a variety of recruiting packages also makes sense when the employer-customer may not be ready to dive into full recruiting services.
 They might range from help writing and promoting a job post, to screening, shortlisting, and interviewing services.

 Recruiters may see this expansion of job boards into recruiting territory as a threat.
 But with a hybrid recruiting job board, recruiters can take a leaf out of the job board’s playbook and rethink their own recruiting website.

 Established recruiting agencies got to where they are now because of the depth and breadth of their relationships, their industry knowledge, and their experience.
 Try as they might, Indeed (or anyone else for that matter) is never going to have exactly what you have.
 But you do need to sit up and pay attention when it comes to your online presence and being accessible to employers and talent.

 I look at a lot of recruiting agency websites on a regular basis.
 Some are remarkable and awesome and don’t need much help, but they are the exception.
 The average recruiting company website leaves a lot to be desired.